Will Bitcoin take off for private jet flights?

 PrivateFly has always been driven by innovation.
 So offering Bitcoin payments feels a natural progression.
 But I don’t see it taking over from traditional payments any time soon.
 For us, offering Bitcoin is about increasing customer choice, improving efficiency and embracing the latest technology.
 It’s one to watch.
 More about PrivateFly’s payment options.

 The Channel 4 News report concluded that the concept of cryptocurrency is here to stay – even if it evolves considerably from Bitcoin today.
-I spoke to reporter Helia Ebrahimi about PrivateFly’s experience with Bitcoin as part of her report, which you can watch here.
+I spoke to reporter Helia Ebrahimi about PrivateFly’s experience with Bitcoin as part of her report.